 Vocabulary is taught across the curriculum and new learning supported by the use of “Knowledge Organisers”.

-Resources, equipment and displays are used to scaffold and support the children’s learning, as we are aware that children learn best through experience, manipulation, imagery and pictorial representation.
+Resources, toolkits, equipment and displays in the learning environment are used to scaffold and support the children’s learning, as we are aware that children learn best through experience, manipulation, imagery and pictorial representation.

 Our “Cultural Capital Offer” includes visits and visitors, for the children to be immersed in their learning, have experiences and opportunities to learn in different settings.
 This supports the experiential, purposeful ad “real life” learning that all pupils need.

-Our pupils are encouraged to be “Purple Learners”, communicating how they feel about their learning in the “Comfort”, “Stretch” and “Panic” zones.
-They are given “Purple Learner Challenges” in English lessons, as an extended next step, when they have completed their differentiated task.
-In Mastery Maths children are taught the same concept, but they work through the “Do it”, “Twist it” and “Deepen it” – fluency, reasoning and problem solving.
+We are part of the embedding Mastery Maths Glow Maths project.
+In Mastery Maths, children are taught the same concept, but they work through the “Do it”, “Twist it” and “Deepen it” – fluency, reasoning and problem solving.
 The work is not pre-differentiated but differentiated by the child’s attainment for that lesson.
 This prevents, any preconceived ideas that children have a set ability and are not able to achieve higher in different concept areas, from limiting children’s learning.

 Special Educational Needs children are supported through My Plan, My Pan+ and Education, Health, Care Plan targets and interventions.
 Please see the SEND page for further details.

-Our Behaviour Policy support the expectations of “Behaviour for Learning”, everyone has a fresh start every day and children move up to the “Gold” section of the Behaviour Chart, receiving a “Captain Positive” sticker.
-Teachers are specific in saying why the child has been rewarded for their behaviour, for example ” Well one for your contributing and explaining why you support/challenge your friend’s views/opinions”.
+Our Behaviour Policy supports the expectations of “Behaviour for Learning”, as well as rules for life “Be Ready, Be Respectful, Be Safe”.
+Everyone has a fresh start every day and children move up to the “Gold” section of the Behaviour Chart, receiving a “Captain Positive” sticker.

-Children have timetabled sessions for practise and retrieval, in order to promote retention of knowledge, for example in “Number Sense” when fluency is practised in maths.
 Metacognition and positive “Growth Mindset”, bases new learning on prior learning, enables our children build up and make connections in their learning, whilst retaining a positive attitude to learning.
-This links to our values: Perseverance, Confidence, Resilience, Determination, Pride and Independence.
+This links to our values: Perseverance, Positivity and Pride.

 At Hester’s Way Primary School, we:

-Our Vision “Aspire, Believe, Care, Achieve” and Values are woven into daily school life, built on positive, nurturing relationships and inclusive teaching and learning.
 The curriculum is our structured teaching and learning intent, however we also know and appreciate that children develop at their own rates, so assessment and evaluation is used to personalise every child’s needs and differentiate accordingly.
-We teach and guide them through their educational milestones, ensuring that they progress from their starting points and aiming to meet National expectations.

 The impact of the Curriculum Intent and its Implementation is regularly reviewed and evaluated, with the outcomes informing next steps in subject, class and school developments or improvements.
 These are measured against non-negotiables and identified success criteria on Raising Achievement Plans (RAP).